osrf/gazebo_tutorials/build_robot/tutorial.md

 ## Setup your model directory ##

 Read through the [Model Database documentation](/tutorials?tut=model_structure&cat=build_robot).
-You will be creating your own model, which must follow the formatting rules for the Gazebo Model Database directory structure.
+You will be creating your own model, which must follow the formatting rules for the Gazebo-classic Model Database directory structure.
 Also, for details on model description formats, please refer to the [SDF reference](http://gazebosim.org/sdf).

 1. Create a model directory: